Financial Planning and Emergency Savings for Expecting Parents

 Organize Your Finances

-A written will allows you to decide how your child receives assets and is cared for.
-Add your child as a beneficiary to existing bank and investment accounts and insurance plans.
+A written will allows you to decide how your child will receive assets and be cared for.
+Add your child as a beneficiary to existing bank and investment accounts and insurance plans, but don't neglect to name a guardian to manage these finances for them until they reach the age of majority.

 Save for the Future